 Participation Partner work is critical in helping children to progress.
 Our children practise everything we teach them and answer every question with a partner.
 This keeps our children working and thinking throughout the lesson and gives us a chance to check whether we have explained things clearly.

-Home engagement is valued highly here at Christ Church of Erith and further supports the progress of our children to read.
-Each week, children take home their Read Write Inc. Storybook and corresponding Book Bag Book.
+Home engagement is valued highly here at Christ Church of Erith and further supports the progress of our children in reading fluently.
+Each week, children take home their Read Write Inc. Book Bag Book and are encouraged to take home a reading for pleasure text.
 Our parents are encouraged to support our pupils through the use of the virtual classroom which is tailored to meet the skills of our pupils.
 In addition, regular parental workshops are facilitated by our staff to further support our aspirations of ensuring all of our pupils become readers.

 Additionally, children will read individually with their class teacher on a weekly basis, where they are given various opportunities to improve their reading skills, such as inference and comprehension by talking and coming to conclusions.